ThuHoang2312/Petstagram/README.md

 3. Profile page

-- View user's profile information
+- View user's profile information.
 - View photos that user have uploaded.
 - Upload photo together with description.
 - There is follow button so you can decide to follow the profile user.